ChanelZM/performance-matters/AUDIT.md

 ![Before modifying the JS](https://github.com/ChanelZM/performance-matters/blob/feature/js/auditimg/aftercss.png)

 ### What I did
-First I changed all the local links of js to external links, then I put a defer on the script.
+I first changed the local links to JS into external JS from a CDN.
+I also placed a defer on the scripts and placed them in the head, so that it doesn't interrupt content loading.

 ###### The code
 ```html